 On Chewonki Neck all over-the-counter and prescription medications/supplements/vitamins are kept in the HWC and administered by our trained staff.
 On Leadership Expeditions medications are kept in medkits and administered by certified Wilderness First Responders with additional med administration training.
 The only exception to this is for families that choose to have their child carry their own Epi-pen or emergency inhaler.
 These specific medications require a special permission form signed by a provider, to be submitted before their session begins.
 (This form is available on your CampInTouch account page in the Forms and Documents section.)
 Medication distribution times are before meals or before bedtime.
 If your child needs an exception to this system please let us know in advance.

 The HWC stocks over-the-counter medications such as acetaminophen, ibuprofen, diphenhydramine, etc. that our standing orders permit us to give on an as-needed basis.
-There is no need to have CampMeds dispense these items unless taken on a daily basis.
+There is no need to send any of the over the counter medications that you approved in your CampInTouch account.

 Our Health and Wellness Center staff has the right to refuse any medication that is deemed ambiguous and/or unsafe to give a child while at Chewonki.

 What if my child becomes ill or injured during a Chewonki program?